SerugundaNickson/airbnb-clone-project/README.md

 - A **Review** is written by a **User** about a **Property** after a booking.
 - A **Payment** is associated with one **Booking**.

+## Feature Breakdown

+The Airbnb Clone project includes several core features that replicate the functionalities of the original Airbnb platform.
+Each feature is designed to deliver a complete and interactive user experience.

+### User Management
+Allows users to sign up, log in, and manage their profiles.
+This feature supports user authentication and role distinction between guests and hosts.

+### Property Management
+Enables hosts to list, edit, and delete property listings.
+Hosts can provide details such as descriptions, locations, pricing, and photos for potential guests.

+### Booking System
+Allows users to view available properties and make reservations.
+This system manages booking dates, availability, and prevents conflicts in scheduling.

+### Payment Processing
+Handles secure payment transactions for bookings.
+This feature supports multiple payment methods and keeps track of the payment status for each transaction.

+### Review and Rating System
+Enables guests to leave reviews and ratings for properties after their stay.
+It helps maintain trust in the platform and provides feedback for both hosts and future guests.

+### Search and Filtering
+Provides users with the ability to search for properties using filters such as location, price, availability, and amenities.
+This enhances usability and helps users find suitable accommodations quickly.

+### Admin Panel (Optional - Advanced)
+Offers administrative controls to monitor users, properties, and bookings.
+This feature is useful for moderating content and maintaining platform integrity.